Import Troubleshooting

 Video: Import Troubleshooting Training Video

-• 1:38 Understanding the Error Details Page: Reading the expected vs imported header comparison, including the row count indicator.
+• 1:38 Reading the Error Details Page: Using the expected-versus-imported header comparison and the row-count indicator.

-• 1:55 Using the Import Helper: Generating a detailed diagnostic report for error codes using the blue Import Helper button.
+• 1:55 Using the Import Helper: Generating a detailed diagnostic report for error codes with the blue Import Helper button.

 • 2:14 Reviewing the Import Log: Finding the Import Log in Settings, exporting it as an Excel file, and sending it to support.